When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Is Circumcision Necessary?

-Circumcision is a choice that you as parents will make on behalf of your child.
-The American Academy of Pediatrics (AAP) advocates that there are many health benefits to performing circumcision on newborns.
-Nevertheless, although the benefits outweigh the risks, they don’t recommend it as a matter of course for all boys.
+Circumcision is a choice you make on behalf of your son.
+The American Academy of Pediatrics (AAP) confirms that the health benefits outweigh the risks.
+However, they stop short of recommending it for every child.

 Feedback: Was This Article Helpful?